The Reeded Edge Prepares for Whitman Baltimore Expo!

 Next week, The Reeded Edge will be heading to Baltimore for the June Whitman Expo to enjoy the country’s best crab cakes………and to conduct some business as well.
 We will be set up at our usual Booth #307 from Thursday June 20 through Saturday June 22.
 Public hours for these days are Thursday from 12-6PM, Friday from 10AM-6PM and Saturday from 10AM-6PM.
 As always we will have an extensive inventory of coins and currency for sale, with many new items!
 We will also be aggressively looking to purchase inventory and fill want lists, so be sure to look for the large BUYING!!!
 BUYING!!!
 BUYING!!! signs and offer us anything you have for sale.
 NOTE: Rob and Robbie will be arriving in Baltimore on Tuesday, so if you would like to schedule an appointment to meet with us prior to the show, please call Robbie on his cell phone at (301) 876-1332.

-We will also have an extensive e-mailer going out this week highlighting MANY of our recent office new purchases.
+We send out a weekly e-mailer that highlights all of our most recent purchases.
 This is the ONLY way to get a preview at all of our new items BEFORE they make their way onto The Reeded Edge webstore.
 If you don't presently receive our mailers, please sign up HERE (and NO, we don't ever share your e-mail address).